 Family/friend doesn't want help

-If your loved one is experiencing an alcohol or other drug addiction but doesn’t want to get help, you might be left feeling defeated, frustrated, or distressed.
+If someone you care about is experiencing an alcohol or other drug addiction but doesn’t want to get help, you might be left feeling defeated, frustrated, or distressed.

 You may have tried having open and ongoing conversations with them but they’re not ready to seek professional support - or they might feel they don’t need it.